 Common negligence-based causes of thermal burns include:

-- Motor vehicle accidents in which an individual’s skin comes in contact with hot surfaces or flames.
-Motorcycle accidents, in particular, commonly cause thermal burns due to a relatively unprotected gas tank on the vehicle that can rupture and start a fire during an accident
+- Motor vehicle accidents during which an individual’s skin comes in contact with hot surfaces or flames.
+Motorcycle accidents, in particular, commonly cause thermal burns due to a relatively unprotected gas tank on the vehicle that can rupture and start a fire during an accident.

 The medical treatment for thermal burns commonly involves procedures such as: cleaning the wound to remove any debris or bacteria; deriding the wound, which involves cutting away dead skin tissue to allow new tissue the best opportunity to grow; the administration of antibiotics to prevent infection of the wound; and IV fluids that are administered to the patient to alleviate fluid loss from the injury.

 A chemical burn, also known as a caustic burn, occurs when an individual’s skin comes in contact with dangerous chemicals.

 - Products used on the hair such as hair dye, permanent solution, or chemical hair relaxers

 - Concrete mix

 - Tooth whitening products